Betty Broderick: In popular culture

-The 2020, second season of the TV series Dirty John features the story of Betty and Dan Broderick from the early years through the homicides.
-Amanda Peet played Betty and Christian Slater played Dan.
+The 2020 second season of the TV series Dirty John features the story of Betty and Dan Broderick, from the early years through the homicides.
+Amanda Peet plays Betty and Christian Slater plays Dan.

 In spring 2020, a true crime podcast about the Betty Broderick case was produced by the Los Angeles Times titled It Was Simple: The Betty Broderick Murders.

 On July 15, 2020, Oxygen aired a special episode of Snapped devoted to the Betty Broderick case.

-Court cases
+Civil litigation

-Apart from the divorce case, Betty Broderick was involved in several civil and criminal court cases, including wrongful death for the murder of Dan Broderick and his wife Linda:
+Apart from the notable criminal case, Betty Broderick was involved in several civil court cases, including wrongful death for the murder of Dan Broderick and his wife Linda and Broderick's own lawsuits against the County of San Diego.